 Is it financially worth it?

 Most people only teach abroad for a year or so.
 Most people who teach abroad are not wealthy.
 They are often college graduates with little extra cash.
 So why spend thousands of dollars on a certificate when you are only planning on teaching abroad for a year or so?
-Depending on where you teach this could be a sizable amount of money that you could save in a year.

 Most college graduates are trying to get out of debt and not take on more.
 Online courses are the most inexpensive.